“Massive catch-up” promised help pupils over summer as parents face months more homeschooling

 Primary school children in nursery, reception, and years one and six began returning to primary school from June 1.

-Two thirds of schools in Norfolk had welcomed back more children with most expected to have reopened to some or all of the priority years by the start of next week.
+Two thirds of schools in Norfolk have welcomed back more children with most expected to have reopened to some or all of the priority years by the start of next week.

 But some schools said they did not have enough space on site to admit all pupils in the eligible year groups while adhering to guidance to limit class sizes to 15 and encourage fewer interactions.